akashpawar6474/DSA_Problem_Solving_Part2/README.md

 477. N-th Tribonacci Number => this is simple dp problem
 478. Rank Transform of an Array => sorting and simulation will solve this problem
 479. Candy => this is very good greedy problem
+480. Activity Selection Problem(sp - gfg) => this is sorting greedy problem